 git help <command name>

-This page will contain every information about the command you typed.
+This page will contain all the information about the command you typed.
 The information until now is enough for any beginner to just start and try brushing some commands.
-In the next section we will show you how to get official doc help in git bash.
+In the next section, we will show you how to get official doc help in git bash.

 How to access Git Guide from Git Bash?